mccoyJosh/ClassInfo/SDEV140/M05/Day1/1_program_debugging.md

 Sometimes, the problem is that you simply don't understand what you are working with, which is okay!
 The whole point of all of this and the class is to learn.

-Hopefully, but debugging, you discover new things about a programming language or tools which you did not know before!
+Hopefully, by debugging, you discover new things about a programming language or tools which you did not know before!